rixx/books.rixx.de/data/reviews/katherine-addison/the-goblin-emperor/index.md

 ---

 Fun, well-written Fantasy with very strong characters and great character development.
-Bit predictable, and a fairly large cast, but still a good read – and that's saying something for a novel that may be Fantasy, but has not the least bit adventure in it, instead going for ALL the politics.
+Bit predictable, and a large cast, but still a good read – and that's saying something for a novel that may be Fantasy, but has not the least bit adventure in it, instead going for ALL the politics.

 What I liked best about this book is how everybody in there is a *person*.
 Not necessarily a good person, oh no!
 But